rli1994hi/DicLookup/README.md

 # DicLookup
 Look up explanation for a list of word and output in CSV.

+Dictionary API used in this script: https://googledictionaryapi.eu-gb.mybluemix.net/.
+Thanks.

 Usage: (Standing where dic_lookup.rb is at)